Plezo/CodeCopy/README.md

 3. Enable Developer mode in the top right
 4. Click `Load unpacked` and click the directory you made
 5. Restart your chrome

+## USAGE

+- Click on any code block and it will copy it's contents into your clipboard
+- Toggle Enable/Disable in the settings